Neon Pothos Color Fading: Why the Chartreuse Goes Green

 Seasonal light reduction in winter

 A window that delivers strong light all summer simply receives less of it once the sun angle drops and days shorten, and the plant's carotenoid ratio responds to that seasonal dose the same way it responds to a literal move to dimmer light.
-No relocation is needed to fix it — the color comes back on its own as spring light returns.
+No relocation is needed to fix it — the color comes back on its own as spring light returns, though it's worth watching for several new leaves in a row that all look duller before assuming it's purely seasonal rather than a placement issue.

 How to Fix It